2ndSightLab/ai-cfn/README.md

 chmod 700 scripts/deploy-tls-cert-validation.sh
 ./deploy.sh

-#use these commands to run the script to update the name servers where the primary domain exists
+# Use these commands to run the script to update the name servers where the primary domain exists
 cd ~
 rm -rf ai-cfn
 git clone https://github.com/2ndSightLab/ai-cfn.git